jameshughes7/devTrendStats/README.md

 Things to Improve
 ---
-**In this project I have not reached the stage of collating the data and rendering it on the results page.
-This is a work in progress, which I intend on updating as soon as possible. **
+**I have not reached the stage of collating the data and rendering it on the results page.
+This is a work in progress, which I intend on updating as soon as possible.**

 __Testing__ __:(__ As much of this project has been an adventure of exploration and discovery, testing was not the priority.
 As a matter of priority, I will be testing the app using the npm libraries: **supertest**, **mocha** and **should**.